zmartzone/lua-resty-openidc/README.md

              -- defined in RFC 7636 will be used.
 The code challenge -- method will alwas be S256

-          }
+             -- prohibit_redirect = false,
+             -- this is a special option for XHR where any attempt to redirect -- will result in an error being returned }

           -- call authenticate for OpenID Connect user authentication